 Visit the museum of Broken relationships

-A Museum of Broken Relationships has gained lots of attention ever since it was created, first as a travelling exhibition back in 2006, and since 2011 as a museum with a permanent location in Zagreb's Upper town.
+A Museum of Broken Relationships has gained lots of attention ever since it was created, first as a traveling exhibition back in 2006, and since 2011 as a museum with a permanent location in Zagreb's Upper Town.

-This museum is exactly what it names suggests; all items featured here are relics of broken relationships.
-Each item is accompanied with a story: some funny, others sad.
+This museum is exactly what its names suggests; all items featured here are relics of broken relationships.
+Each item is accompanied by a story: some funny, others sad.

-It is quirky, fun, and it takes less than hour to wander through everything.
-They even have a little bar to have a drink, charge your phone or check your mail (yes, they've got a complimentary WiFi internet).
+It is quirky and fun, and it takes less than an hour to wander through everything.
+They even have a little bar to have a drink, charge your phone or check your mail (yes, they've got complimentary WiFi internet).

 And don’t go there empty-handed.